-Telling an employer about your condition means you are protected under the Equality Act and can ask for work adjustments.
+Telling an employer about your condition means you can ask for adjustments at work.
+You are also protected under the Equality Act.
 After my diagnosis, I was intent on proving to others that my good performance wouldn’t be affected and that I didn’t need reasonable adjustments.
 For a while, this was fine.
 However, in my new role working jam-packed long hours left me with dwindling energy levels.
 After a while, it became too much and I disclosed my MS and put in a request for my start time to be brought forward slightly to help me manage this.
 This simple change meant I was able to bring all my energy to the role.

 Looking at language differently

-I have found that language can be instrumental or detrimental depending on the recipient: ‘disclosure,’ ‘reasonable adjustments’ – these can be very overwhelming terms, particularly when you are just entering the work environment for the first time.
+I have found that language can be instrumental or detrimental depending on the recipient.
+‘Disclosure,’ ‘reasonable adjustments’ – these can be very overwhelming terms, particularly when you are first entering the work environment.

-Whilst some organisations are hoping to replace these words with more accessible versions, we know that they are established terms and that change takes time.
+Whilst some organisations are hoping to replace these words with more accessible versions, change takes time.
 So to help clients prepare, I help them reframe the way they look at these words.
 For example, instead of ‘disclose’ think of it as informing or sharing.
 Instead of ‘reasonable adjustments,’ think of these as work adjustments or basic needs.